kkruecke/cplus-documentation/notes/tree23.rst

       }

     /*
-      new_key will be inserted between the next largest value in the tree and the next smallest: in order predecessor key < new_key < in order successor key
+      new_key will be inserted between the next largest value in the tree and the prior next smallest: predecessor_key < new_key < successor_key

-       "stack<int> child_indecies" tracks each branch taken descending to the leaf in which new_key should be inserted.
-This aids in creating 4-nodes from internal 3-nodes. child_indecies tells us the branches taken from the root to pinsert_start.
+       "stack<int> child_indecies" tracks each branch taken when descending to the leaf into which the new_key will be inserted.
+This stack aids in creating 4-nodes from internal 3-nodes. child_indecies tells us the branches taken from the root to pinsert_start.

-       Thus, for example, in the code like that below, which converts the descent branches contained in the stack<int> named child_indecies into a deque<int> named branches, "branches" can then be used to duplicate the exact descent braches taken from the root to the leaf where new_key insertion should begin:
+       Thus, for example, in code like that below, which converts the descent branches contained in the stack<int> named child_indecies into a deque<int> named branches, branches can be used to duplicate the exact descent branches taken from the root to the leaf where the insertion of new_key should begin:

            // convert stack to deque
            deque<int> branches;